awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference-spec.rst

   ``node_type`` defined in :ref:`GConstruct JSON specification <gconstruction-json>` or the ``type`` values of ``nodes`` defined in :ref:`GSProcessing JSON specification <gsprocessing_input_configuration>`.
 * ``node_id`` -- A string specifying a unique node identifier.
 The identifiers are used to build a sub-graph according to the contents of the `edges` object.
-* ``features`` -- A dictionary, whose key is a feature name, and its value is the value of features. feaure names should be same as the ``feature_name`` defined in :ref:`gconstruct JSON specification
+* ``features`` -- A dictionary, with feature names as keys, and feature values as its values. feaure names should be same as the ``feature_name`` defined in :ref:`gconstruct JSON specification
   <gconstruction-json>`, or the ``name`` values of ``features`` fields defined in
   :ref:`GSProcessing JSON specification <gsprocessing_input_configuration>`.